 A change in the pattern as cold air will have extended south overnight.
 Nearly all mountain terrain frozen in Scotland whilst further south, particularly higher terrain progressively freezes.
 Patches of snow, at times persistent Wales, but otherwise total precipitation small.

-Headline for The Northwest Highlands
+Headline for West Highlands

-Snow and hail showers.
+Risk snow showers.
 Nearly all terrain frozen.

 Detailed Forecast for Friday, 13 February, 2026